-During this install we used version 1.3.21-Q16-win64 newer versions my work but have not been tested.
+Download version 1.3.21-Q16-win64.
+This version is known to work for this SMG installation, newer versions may work but have not been tested.

 Run the installer and Install the software to W:\GraphicMagick.

 After the install Run the command ``gm`` from the command prompt to test that GraphicMagic is working.